colcon/colcon.readthedocs.org/user/known-issues-with-overriding.rst

 If your package loads Python entry points and it encounters two specifications with the same name, then it should use the last specification returned by `entry_points() <https://docs.python.org/3/library/importlib.metadata.html#entry-points>`_.
 It should also ignore entry points that can't be loaded.

-Here's how that can be done:
+Here's how to do it:

 .. code-block:: Python